-When dealing with images MLP layers can be represented as convolution layers with $1\times 1$ kernels.
-This allows us to do operations on single pixels without disassembling the image to individual pixels and allows us to apply spatial operations on the image as part of the architecture.
-This design requires processing the full image to apply weight update, which increases the time required for training.
-To overcome this issue we introduce a window sampling scheme by replacing the pixel sampling with a window sampling.
-Instead of sampling by choosing random pixels, we include the neighboring pixels of the sampled pixel to construct a window of size ($n \times n$) $Inp^{N\times c \times n\times n} = \{p_i^{2 \times n \times n}, r_i^{3 \times n \times n}\}_{i=0}^N$, i is the center of the $n\times n$ Window.
+By replacing MLP layers in traditional INR architecture with $1\times 1$ convolution, we can process single pixels without disassembling the image into individual pixels.
+This allows us to apply spatial operations on the image as part of the architecture.
+This design requires processing the full image to apply a weight update, which increases the time required for training.
+To overcome this issue, we introduce a window sampling scheme by replacing the pixel sampling with a window sampling.
+Instead of sampling by choosing random pixels, we include the neighboring pixels of the sampled pixel to construct a window of size ($n \times n$) $Inp = \{p_i^{2 \times n \times n}, r_i^{3 \times n \times n}\}_{i=0}^N$, i is the center of the $n\times n$ Window.
 As we see in Fig. \ref{fig:main}, we sample the windows and treat them as small image patches.
 We apply the same sampling process to obtain the input coordinates and the GT samples for loss computation.
-This process has the flexibility of pixel sampling, which allows weight update after processing only parts of the image, allowing for a faster convergence.
-Additionally, the time complexity and the resources requirements grow exponentially with the size of the images, which is not the case of window sampling.
+This process has the flexibility of pixel sampling, which allows weight update after processing only parts of the image, allowing for faster convergence.
+Additionally, the time complexity and the resource requirements grow exponentially with the size of the images, which is not the case with window sampling.

-\paragraph{Split Processing} In our task, the location of the pixel is required for some transformations such as vignetting.
+\paragraph{\textbf{Split Processing}} In our task, the location of the pixel is required for some transformations, such as vignetting.
 We include the 2D positional encoding of the pixel, in addition to its RGB value, as an input into our INR to ensure certain spatial awareness.
 Inspired by \cite{li2023metadata} we split the processing of the different inputs as they differ in their importance.
 We regularize each branch differently to give more weight to specific input information over the other.